tizerk/ytiz/README.md

 If you want to run YTiz on your own computer, follow these steps:

 1. Clone the repository
-2. Install dependencies (Make sure FFmpeg is installed as well)
+2. Install dependencies in the `client` directory (Make sure FFmpeg is installed as well)
    ```
    npm install
    ```